Bound for Glory (2022): Digital Media Exclusive Match

 Before the event went live on pay-per-view, Bullet Club (Ace Austin, Chris Bey, and Juice Robinson) defeated Alex Zayne, Laredo Kid, and Trey Miguel which was aired as an Impact Digital Exclusive on October 11.

 Countdown to Bound for Glory

 During the pre-show, Raven was inducted into the Hall of Fame by Tommy Dreamer.

 During the Bound for Glory pre-show, Brian Myers defended the Impact Digital Media Championship in an open challenge, which was answered by the debuting Dirty Dango.
 Myers performed a spear followed by the Roster Cut to retain the title.

 Also on the pre-show, Tommy Dreamer inducted Raven into the Hall of Fame.
-After giving his speech, Raven hugged Dreamer, only to perform on him a DDT on the stage.
+After giving his speech, Raven hugged Dreamer, only to perform a DDT on him.

 Preliminary matches

 The actual pay-per-view started with Mike Bailey defending the Impact X Division Championship against Frankie Kazarian.
 Bailey went for a shooting star knee drop, which Kazarian countered with a cutter.
 Kazarian went for a cover, but as Bailey kicked out, Kazarian locked him in a crossface chickenwing into a submission, winning the title for the fifth time in his career.

 Next, Mickie James put her career on the line against Mia Yim.
 After Yim missed a cannonball, James performed the Mickie-DT to win the match.

 After That, VXT (Chelsea Green and Deonna Purrazzo) defended the Impact Knockouts World Tag Team Championship against The Death Dollz (Jessicka and Taya Valkyrie) (accompanied by Rosemary).
 In the end, Jessicka performed the Sick-ishi Driver while Valkyrie kicking Green to win the match and the title.

 In the fifth match, The Kingdom (Matt Taven and Mike Bennett) (accompanied by Maria Kanellis) defended the Impact World Tag Team Championship against The Motor City Machine Guns (Alex Shelley and Chris Sabin).
 Bennett tried to superkick Sabin, however, Sabin dodged, and Bennett accidentally kicked his wife, Maria, who was on the apron.
 Taven rolled up Sabin while putting his foot on the ropes to win the match and to retain the title for his team.

 The next match saw a 20-person Intergender Call Your Shot Gauntlet, where the winner would receive a trophy and a contract they can invoke anytime within one year for a championship match of their choosing.
 The final four were Bobby Fish, Bully Ray, Rich Swann and Steve Maclin.
 After Swann and Fish were respectively eliminated, Ray pinned Maclin after performing the Bully Bomb.

 In the penultimate match, Jordynne Grace defended the Impact Knockouts World Championship against Masha Slamovich.
 In the end, Slamovich positioned Grace on the top turnbuckle. only for Grace to perform an avalanched Grace Driver to retain the title.